Straight Razor Shaving Guide: Get the Closest, Smoothest Shave in 2025.

 • They are much less forgiving when it comes to nips and cuts

 None of these are things you want out of your first blade.
-Even though it may seem like a good idea to start off with a hybrid instrument like a dovo shavette razor, just because a shavette looks like a traditional razor doesn’t mean it will shave like one.
-Not to mention, with all those parts, they break a lot easier.
+Even though it may seem like a good idea to start with a hybrid instrument like a dovo shavette razor, just because a shavette looks like a traditional razor doesn’t mean it will shave like one.
+Not to mention, they break a lot easier with all those parts.

-Why You Should Start Off With a Traditional Straight Razor Blade:
+Why You Should Start With a Traditional Straight Razor Blade:

 Caring for Your Straight Razor